 In fact, the Pope had hoped that he might celebrate the Holy Year of 1975 with the beatification of the English cardinal.
 But more research was needed before that event could take place.

 Finally, in January 1991, Pope John Paul II declared Cardinal Newman to be “Venerable.”
-He was beatified by Pope Benedict XVI in 2010, and was canonized by Pope Francis on Oct.
+He was beatified by Pope Benedict XVI in London in 2010, and he was canonized by Pope Francis in St. Peter’s Square on Oct.
 13, 2019.

-Cardinal Newman captured even bigger headlines when, in October 2008, his bones were exhumed and nothing was found save a few red tassels from his cardinal’s hat.
+In October 2008, Cardinal Newman’s bones were exhumed and nothing was found save a few red tassels from his cardinal’s hat.
 Damp conditions had led to the decomposition of the body, thus frustrating the intended move of his remains from a cemetery in Rednal, Worcestershire, to a sarcophagus at Birmingham Oratory.

 Cardinal Newman had founded the oratory in the 1840s after he left the Anglican denomination to enter the Catholic Church.